You found our list of virtual meeting etiquette tips.

 The golden rule of video meetings is to mute your microphone when you are not speaking.
 Nobody wants to hear rustling papers, typing, breathing, or distant conversations while trying to talk or listen.
 These noises may be unnoticeable in big real-world conference rooms, but computer speakers amplify these sounds into huge distractions.
 Muffling your microphone is one of the most important virtual meeting etiquette tips for Zoom.

-One exception is when you are doing team building 🙂
+One exception is when you are doing virtual games for team building.

 You should also not forget to unmute your mic when it is your turn to speak.
 Chances are your teammates cannot read lips and will not have subtitles.
 If you forget to turn your microphone back on, your teammates will have no idea what you are trying to say, Michael.